Chapter 14: Reactor No.5

 The seven robotic creatures continued their dash, propelled by the all-consuming command to eliminate all intruders engraved into their positronic brains.
 They soon neared the iced T-junction, which now pooled slightly.

 “Now!”
 Tails yelled and then called “BOLT!”
-The orbs shot out as beams of electricity, each one aimed at six of the incoming enemies.
+The orbs shot out into beams of electricity, each one aimed at six of the incoming enemies.

 Hearing the cue, Bark brought his left foot forward, swung his left arm as if he was serving up an underhand pitch and called “BOLT!”
 The aura exploded and sent out a jagged, arcing bolt of lightning out of his fist.
 The bolt struck the boar in the back, sending jolts of electricity through its armoured body.
 At the same time, the Robian in front touched the melting pool of ice just as Tails’ lightning spell struck which, coupled with their close proximity to one another, increased the conductivity and effectiveness of the electrical attacks against them.